A probe of the maximum energetics of fast radio bursts through a prolific repeating source: Observations

 We observed \roneoneseven using four European radio telescopes: the Westerbork RT-1 25-m in the Netherlands (Wb); the Onsala 25-m in Sweden (O8); the Stockert 25-m in Germany (St); and the \torun\ 32-m in Poland (Tr).
-These observations span $117$~days between MJD $59867$ and $59983$ (15 October 2022 until 08 February 2023) for a total of $2192$~hours, which reduces to $1491$~hours of unique on-source time when taking into account the overlap between different observing modes and telescopes.
+These observations span $117$~days between MJD $59867$ and $59983$ (2022 October 15 until 2023 February 08) for a total of $2192$~hours, which reduces to $1491$~hours of unique on-source time when taking into account the overlap between different observing modes and telescopes.
 During our campaign we observed at P-band ($330\,\mathrm{MHz}$), L-band ($1.4\,\mathrm{GHz}$), and C-band ($4.7\,\mathrm{GHz}$) with the aim of observing simultaneously over a wide bandwidth, as much as possible.
-Table~\ref{tab:coverage} gives an overview of the different observing setups.
-Our data recording and burst searching strategy match that of earlier work\citep{kirsten_2024_natas}.
-At Wb, Tr and O8 we recorded amplitude and phase data (raw voltages) and at St we recorded total intensity data (Methods).
-We searched for bursts using standard methods adapted to the specifics of each telescope (Methods).
+Table~\ref{tab:coverage} gives an overview of the different observing setups while Figure~\ref{fig:obs_overview} visually represents the observations that were taken.
+Our data recording and burst searching strategy match that of earlier work \citep{kirsten_2024_natas}.
+At Wb, Tr and O8 we recorded amplitude and phase data (raw voltages) and at St we recorded total intensity data.
+We searched for bursts using standard methods adapted to the specifics of each telescope.